Romania hands 6-1/2 year jail term to Dutch art theft boss

 The trial will continue on Dec 3. for four other defendants including Dogaru's mother, who is also accused of destroying the art and has exercised her right not to comment.

-Dogaru and Darie pleaded guilty earlier this year to stealing the artworks, insured for 18 million euros, from Rotterdam's Kunsthal museum.
+Dogaru and Darie pleaded guilty earlier this year to stealing the artworks, insured for 18 million euros ($24.4 million), from Rotterdam's Kunsthal museum.

 Since his July 15 indictment, Dogaru has asked magistrates to move the trial to the Netherlands if authorities wanted him ever disclose the paintings whereabouts.